Hornnes Municipality: General information

-The municipality of Hornnes was created on 1 January 1886 when the old municipality of Hornnes og Iveland was divided into two separate municipalities: Hornnes (population: 1,113) and Iveland (population: 1,103).
+The municipality of Hornnes was established on 1 January 1886 when the old Hornnes og Iveland Municipality was divided into two separate municipalities: the northern district (population: 1,113) became the new Hornnes Municipality and the southern district (population: 1,103) became the new Iveland Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1960, Hornnes was merged with the neighboring municipality of Evje to form a new municipality called Evje og Hornnes (literally "Evje and Hornnes").
-Prior to the merger Hornnes had a population of 1,280.
+On 1 January 1960, Evje Municipality (population: 1,646) was merged with the neighboring Hornnes Municipality (population: 1,280) to form the new Evje og Hornnes Municipality.

 Name

 The municipality (originally the parish) is named after the old Hornnes farm (Hornnes) since the first Hornnes Church was built there.
 The first element is horn which means "horn".
 The last element is nes which means "headland".
 So the meaning of Hornnes is "the headland shaped like a horn".
 This is likely referring to the two horn-shaped peninsulas that jut out into the river Otra at the entrance to the lake Breidflå.
 Historically, the name was spelled Hordnæs.